Celibacy in the Catholic priesthood12 Dec 2017, by Doctrines in

-Seating before a medical consultant and talking as doctor and patient, she smiled and with all respect asked me a question that was completely outside why we were together; probably that was another way to make a patient relax.
+Seating before a medical consultant and talking as doctor and patient, she smiled and, with all respect, asked me a question that was completely outside why we were together; probably that was another way to make a patient relax.
 She asked me; what do you think about Pope Francis’ move against celibacy in the Catholic priesthood?
-Without hesitation I answered, it’s not possible.
-Though I sounded very conservative to her, but I am sure that I am not a conservative as such.
+Without hesitation, I answered, it’s not possible.
+Though I sounded very conservative to her, I am sure that I am not conservative as such.
 My answer was more of like a reflex action than a conservative speaking, though it expressed my feelings about the question.

-Celibacy in the Catholic priesthood is not a divine law but human or Church law, it is not dogmatic as such and therefore it’s possibly open to reconsideration.
-Celibacy in the Catholic priesthood is not an imposition but willingly embraced by celibate, by human beings who in their weaknesses struggle to live a perfect life.
+Celibacy in the Catholic priesthood is not a divine law but human or Church law, it is not dogmatic as such, and therefore it’s possibly open to reconsideration.
+Celibacy in the Catholic priesthood is not an imposition but willingly embraced by celibate, by human beings who struggle to live a perfect life in their weaknesses.

-The call to suppress celibacy in the Catholic priesthood may not be unconnected with scandals recorded among few individual celibates, however, I have observed in many cases that people confuse celibate and celibacy; they are two different things.
-A celibate is he or she who decides not to marry or avoid sexual relationship, while celibacy is the state of not being married or involved in sexual relationship.
-Celibacy is not the problem but the celibate just as marriage is not the problem but the married.
+The call to suppress celibacy in the Catholic priesthood may not be unconnected with scandals recorded among few individual celibates.
+However, in many cases, I have observed that people confuse celibate and celibacy; they are two different things.
+A celibate is he or she who decides not to marry or avoid a sexual relationship, while celibacy is the state of not being married or involved in sexual relations.
+Celibacy is not the problem but the celibate, just as marriage is not the problem but the married.
 Both the celibates and the married are called to a life of chastity, to be faithful to the vows they have made.

 Again, I want to say that I am not making any case for weaknesses in the priesthood but to remind us that a priest is a man.
-He is a man who must be conscious of the fact that he has been consecrated and set apart, much more is expected from him by virtue of his consecration.
-But note, this consecration does not dehumanize him, it does not change his nature as man.
+He is a man who must be conscious of the fact that he has been consecrated and set apart; much more is expected from him by his consecration.
+But note, this consecration does not dehumanize him; it does not change his nature as man.
 He faces temptations like every other human being, if not more.
-Yet, everyone expects him to be super human.
+Yet, everyone expects him to be superhuman.

-You may quote the saying that celibate life is meant for those who are able to live it; correct, but can that be said of marriage also?
-Remember that nobody embraces the celibate or married life because he or she wants to fail, no; we struggle with the help of God.
+You may quote the saying that celibate life is meant for those who can live it, correct, but can that be said of marriage?
+Remember that nobody embraces the celibate or married life because he or she wants to fail; no, we struggle with the help of God.